GoogleCloudPlatform/cloud-hackathons/hacks/genmedia-on-gcp/README.md

 ### Description

 First we will create our **protagonist**.
-Using *Gemini 2.5 Flash Image* (aka: *Nano Banana*), generate a representative image of your protagonist using your description of them and your brand guidelines.
+Using *Gemini Native Image* (aka: *Nano Banana*), generate a representative image of your protagonist using your description of them and your brand guidelines.
 Once you have your protagonist images, generate more images that depict the protagonist at different angles (front, side, back, 3/4, etc).

 Once you have your protagonist, generate the same set of images for the **product**.